nus-cs2103-AY1617S2/addressbook-level4/docs/UserGuide.md

 ```
 Things To Note:
 > The file path provided must be valid.
-> If there exists a file there, it will be overwritten!
+> If there is an exisiting file already in that location, this command will overwrite it.
 > You can use either relative or absolute file path.
 (See examples)
 ```